 Fees: Camping is $50 or $65 beachside for a hookup.
 A non-refundable reservation fee of $8 is added.

 Hours: 6:00 am to 10 pm Monday thru Sunday with the gate closing at 9 pm.
 Tel: (714) 846-3460.

-Synonymous with surfing culture, the official car for the city is the Woody station wagon.
-Huntington Beach, California hosts one of the premier events: the U.S. Open Surfing Championship.
+Synonymous with surfing culture, the official car is the Woody station wagon.

 In downtown, home to over 250 businesses, you'll find chain stores to boutiques.
 It extends to 4 blocks.
 Parking is easy to find but not inexpensive.
-You can purchase souvenirs, bathing suits, t-shirts etc.
+You can purchase souvenirs, bathing suits, t-shirts, surfboards.

 Surfer Photo Courtesy of By Mcclane2010